-Post by: Natalie Solis, MTS 2020, HDS Office of Admissions Graduate Assistant
+Post by: Natalie Solis, MTS Student, HDS Office of Admissions Graduate Assistant

 Mikaela here!
 As the editor of the HDS Admissions Blog for the past two years, it is almost time to say goodbye to all of you as my degree program draws to an end this May.
 Housing has a huge influence on our academic lives as students, and so I wanted to leave you with a comprehensive series on housing resources as the last blog series I will supervise before handing over my role to another capable Graduate Assistant.
-Our next post in the series will feature resources and strategies for finding off-campus housing, a popular choices among HDS students.
-Further posts will include student stories about their experiences with both on-campus and off-campus housing.
+Our next post in the series will feature resources and strategies for finding off-campus housing, a popular choice among HDS students.

 Hello, my name is Natalie and I am a graduate assistant at the HDS Office of Admissions.
 In this blog post, I will provide an overview of the on-campus housing options at Harvard.
 On-campus housing is very convenient for students because it is usually within walking distance to campus and includes community events.
 While there are no HDS specific dorms on campus, there are still many options for on-campus housing.
 The closest thing to an HDS specific graduate housing program is the Center for the Study of World Religions (CSWR), which is right across the street from Andover Hall.
 The CSWR is a residential community that fosters living and learning with a focus on world religions.
 In order to live at the CSWR for the academic year, students need to submit a short application to the CSWR by April 15th.
 You can find more information about the apartments at the CSWR and the application form on the CSWR website.
 The deadline to apply for CSWR housing has now passed for 2019, but it is important that you keep this deadline in mind if you are interested in the CSWR and would like to apply in the future.